-AUDIENCE AT RALLY LISTENS TO WRENN ficials, "You must let justice become a reality for all God's children."
+ficials, "You must let justice become a reality for all God's children."
 But there were indications that Wrenn will have a hard time getting elected.
 His rally on Saturday, scheduled for noon, began at 3:30 p.m.
 While the featured band--Lotsapapa and His Organets--was playing, a crowd of 350 people gathered.
 But people started drifting away as soon as the speeches began, and only about half the crowd was left when Wrenn finished talking.
-Shabazz criticized the people for the Wrenn asked the people to send him to small turn-out, "It's an outrage that people are not out here to support (Wrenn) more than they are," he said.
-The minister -- and other speakers -charged that many prominent Negroes are not supporting Wrenn.
-Attorney Arthur D. Shores, head of the Jefferson County Progressive Democratic Council, said later that this is true. "(Wrenn's) not going to get widespread support from the Negro community," Shores predicted, "I imagine many don't feel he's a candidate who would be representative . . . who has the proper experience, training, and background," Shores said his group has not made any endorsements yet.
+Shabazz criticized the people for the Wrenn asked the people to send him to small turn-out, "It's an outrage that AUDIENCE AT RALLY LISTENS TO WRENN people are not out here to support (Wrenn) more than they are," he said.
+The minister--and other speakers-charged that many prominent Negroes are not supporting Wrenn, Attorney Arthur D. Shores, head of the Jefferson County Progressive Democratic Council, said later that this is true. "(Wrenn's) not going to get widespread support from the Negro community," Shores predicted, "I imagine many don't feel he's a candidate who would be representative . . . who has the proper experience, training, and background."
+Shores said his group has not made any endorsements yet.
 Negro businessman A. G. Gaston said he has given money to Wrenn's campaign: "I give to everything."
-But, he added, "I'm not supporting any candidates--I'm trying to make a living."
-Another problem for Wrennis Birmingham's election procedure.
+But, he added, "I'm not supporting any candidates -- I'm trying to make a living."
+Another problem for Wrenn is Birmingham's election procedure.
 To be elected next Tuesday, according to city officials, a council candidate must get majority of the total votes cast.
 (Voters are required to choose five of the 25 candidates.)
 If five candidates don't get a majority, there will be a runoff Oct.
-31. Negro voters in the city are about 35% of the total, so Wrenn will probably need some white votes. rant."
-"Didn't nobody vote to get rid of Mr. Money--he walked out himself," said Smith, "He just walked out and said he was through," Smith didn't recall being nominated for the presidency.
-In fact, he said, he's thinking about resigning from the CAP board.
-Smith--and other Negro school employees from Dale County--have been under fire from the Negro militants, A leaflet distributed in Ozark last week said Smith has "utterly failed to represent the will of the black people in Dale County" at CAP meetings.
+31. Negro voters in the city are about 35% of the total, so Wrenn will probably need some white votes.
+The brothers said they asked Wolde if he had a search warrant, Archie Brown said the deputy replied, "I am the law, and I don't need a search warrant," Wolde left, the brothers said, but then he returned with six city policemen.
+"I went outside where Willie was, to see what was happening, and about three policemen grabbed me off my "Didn't nobody vote to get rid of Mr. Money--he walked out himself," said Smith.
+"He just walked out and saidhe was through," Smith didn't recall being nominated for the presidency.
+Infact, he said, he's thinking about resigning from the CAP board.
+Smith--and other Negro school employees from Dale County--have been under fire from the Negro militants.
+A leaflet distributed in Ozark last week said Smith has "utterly failed to represent the will of the black people in Dale County" at CAP meetings.
 The leaflet described the behavior of Smith and another Negroas "often suggestive of an Amos and Andy team."
-But Smith said he hadn't seen the leaflet, "I'm like Mayor Brown," he said, "I got no time for all that junk, Meetings, meetings, meetings--I'm tired of 'em."
-(CONTINUED ON PAGE TWO, Col. 1) Viet Nam Soldier Says Police Mistreated Him BY MERTIS RUBIN GRENADA, Miss.--About 100 people staged a march last Tuesday night, to protest the arrest and alleged mistreatment of a soldier home on leave from Viet Nam.
-"We are marching until something is done about the police force," said R. B. Cottonreader of SCLC.
-The soldier, Private First Class Archie Brown, is here on emergency leave for his mother's funeral.
-He and his brother, Willie, said they were at their father's home last Sunday morning, when sheriff's deputy Floyd Wolde and a Negro man came to the door.
-"When I asked them what they wanted," Willie Brown recalled this week, "they said they were looking for a young lady.
-I told them that she wasn't here-she had left an hour earlier.
-Then he (Wolde) tried to enter the house."
-The brothers said they asked Wolde if he had a search warrant, Archie Brown said the deputy replied, "I am the law, and I don't need a search war- Wolde left, the brothers said, but then he returned with six city policemen.
-"I went outside where Willie was, to see what was happening, and about three policemen grabbed me off my porch and handcuffed me and Willie together," said Archie Brown.
+But Smith said he hadn't seen the leaflet.
+"I'm like Mayor Brown," he said.
+"I got no time for all that junk, Meetings, meetings, meetings -- I'm tired of 'em."
+(CONTINUED ON PAGE TWO, Col. 1) "Then they put us in the car, and took us to the county jail.
+On the way there, they told us we were some smart-ass niggers who thought we knew our rights.